-- Signed a Memorandum of Understanding with the International Transport Workers' Federation on human rights due diligence in supply chain transport and logistics. - As a key hotspot, we established 2030 air freight reduction targets.
+- risks at third-party UK distribution centres in partnership with Anti-Slavery International.
+Signed a Memorandum of - Understanding with the International Transport Workers' Federation on human rights due diligence in supply chain transport and logistics. - As a key hotspot, we established 2030 air freight reduction targets.